Centrolepis

 - Centrolepis's instance of is recorded as taxon[3].

-- Centrolepis's taxon name is recorded as Centrolepis[7].
+- Centrolepis's scientific name is Centrolepis[6].

 - Centrolepis's Commons category is recorded as Centrolepis[7].